xiaozhenliang/xiaozhenliang.github.com/resume/index.md

 tags: [resume]
 ---

-My name is Johnlen Shaw (Also spelled as Xiao Zhenliang and 肖振良), I am currently working at 35.COM,as a Linux System Administrator and a Amateur Programmer,coding by Python and PHP.You can also access the [Simplified Chinese Version 简体中文版](/resumecn/).
+My name is Johnlen Shaw (Also spelled as Xiao Zhenliang and 肖振良), I am currently working at Chinac.com,as a Senior Architecture Operation Engineers and a Amateur Programmer,coding by Python and PHP.You can also access the [Simplified Chinese Version 简体中文版](/resumecn/).

 <img src="/assets/images/jsm.png" style="float:right">
 ## Education ##